-Estate planning is the process of mapping out how your estate and assets will be divided in the event of your death, and to whom they will be passed on to.
-It also includes a plan for end-of-life health decisions should you become incapable of making these decisions yourself.
-Ideally, a good estate plan also seeks to minimize the tax burden for those inheriting your assets.
+Estate planning is the process of mapping out how your property and assets will be divided in the event of your death.
+An effective estate plan is beneficial because it often covers to whom your assets will be passed on and includes a detailed plan for end-of-life health decisions, should you become incapable of making these decisions yourself.
+It also seeks to minimize the tax burden for those who inherit your assets.

-Your life, your dreams, and your legacy transcend money — they also encompasses your values.
-Your wishes and dreams may include using your assets to help secure your family's future or you may choose to support another cause close to your heart.
+Estate planning is about leaving the legacy you want for whomever — or whatever — is important to you.
+Your life and your dreams transcend money — they also encompass your values.
+Your wishes may include using your assets to help secure your family's future, or you may choose to support another cause close to your heart.
 This might be your favorite charity, your community or your place of worship.

-- A will lets you specify your wishes, including how you want your property distributed, who will administer your estate and who will care for your minor children.
+- A will allows you to specify your wishes, including how you want your property distributed, who will administer your estate and who will care for your minor children.

-- A trust holds your assets for the benefit of one or more people (you, your spouse, and your children).
+- A trust holds your assets for the benefit of one or more people (you, your spouse, your children and others).
 You'll need an attorney's assistance to create a trust.

 - Gifts are transfers of property made during your life to family, friends or charity.

-- Tax exclusions are available as important estate planning tools.
+- Tax exclusions can be useful estate planning tools.
 Consult your tax professional for details.

 - Current income and likely future income